 When it comes to societal perceptions, Asian males and Black females typically get the short end of the stick.
-Asian men are constantly emasculated while Black women are masculinized in media, which by society’s ridiculous standards of beauty, are “undesirable” traits.

 The negative representations have significantly shaped how society views Black women and Asian men, much less how they view themselves.

 A 2008 Princeton dating study found that 93.4% of white women with a racial preference would never date an Asian or half-Asian man.
 The same went for black women — they were the least desired by white men and excluded by 90% of anyone with a racial preference in dating.
 In 2010, nearly of a quarter of all black men married outside of their race, according to the Pew Research Center.
 Even 82% of Asian women said they wouldn’t want to date a man of “their own racial background,” according to OkCupid.

 “[Black women] are always portrayed as loud and ghetto,” Rhea Alexander, who runs the site AMBW for Life told Vice.
 “And then, on the other hand, the stereotype for Asian men is that they’re weak and don’t have opinions.”

 With these facts in mind, it’s no wonder there’s been a rise in underground communities focused on bringing Asian men and Black women together.
 Writer Zach Schwartz was offered the opportunity to explore one of NYC’s biggest AMBW communities after he was introduced to it during a date.

 “It’s almost a safe space,” Schwartz told NextShark.
 “An Asian man can go into there and all these women are talking about how beautiful he is.
 A black woman can go into there and she’ll find the Asian men who appreciate her skin color, culture, and beauty.
 These two groups are celebrating each other.”